timotheosh/naurrnen-website/src/Nations/vulwin-horde.md

 > A strand of three cords, forever we&rsquo;ll be,
 > The enduring might of the Vulwin Horde, in unity.

 The Three Major Hords: The Vulwin Horde is divided into three major hords, each with its own distinct traditions, leaders, and territories within the Vulwin territory.
-These hords are named after revered Wood Elf ancestors and are known for their unique skills and roles within the Horde.
+These hords are named after revered Taurashim ancestors and are known for their unique skills and roles within the Horde.

 **[Horde Gwennath](../Factions/horde-gwennath.md):** This hord is known for its exceptional hunting skills and foraging expertise.
 Members of Horde Gwennath are often the providers of the Horde, responsible for securing food and resources from the bountiful forest.